artis3n/pgmodeler-container/README.md

 docker pull artis3n/pgmodeler:latest
 ```

-I wrote an article explaining in detail how I set up this container to be secure.
+I [wrote an article][blog article] explaining in detail how I set up this container to be secure.
 Check it out!

 ## Usage